If you've blocked our ad, please consider unblocking it.

 This game has a prototype article

-The first console Doom port to hit shelves, this version is generally considered to be horribly rushed, containing only 17 levels from the first two episodes of the PC release.
+The first console Doom port to hit shelves, this version is generally considered to be horribly rushed (the music makes that obvious), containing only 17 levels from the first two episodes of the PC release.
 Some of its source code is available in the Jaguar source.

 It's impossible to get 100% kills on Ultra-Violence difficulty in Level 2 because there's an imp placed in the void behind the exit switch.
 In the PC version of this level, there was a small lift where the exit switch is in this port, with this imp and the exit switch in an alcove it lowered into.
 The imp was never removed when the area was simplified.